gnois/luaty/README.md

-Basic lint checks
+Basic lint checks during compilation
 ---

-The compiler treats these as mistakes:
+Although valid in Lua, Luaty compiler treats these as mistakes:
   * assigning to undeclared (a.k.a global) variable
+  * number of values on the right side of multiple assignment is more than the variables on the left side
-  * duplicate variables in the same scope
+  * shadowing variables in the parent or same scope
   * duplicate keys in a table

 ```
 a = 1                     -- Error: undeclared identifier a

+var c, d = 1, 2, 4        -- error: assigning 3 values to 2 variables

 var p = print
-var p = 'p'               -- Error: duplicate var p
+var p = 'p'               -- Error: shadowing previous var p

 var f = \z->
-   var z = 10             -- Error: duplicate var z
+   var z = 10             -- Error: shadowing previous var z

 var tbl = {
    x = 1